celluloid/celluloid/README.md

-provides an event-driven IO system for building fast, scalable network applications that integrates directly with the [Celluloid actor library](https://github.com/tarcieri/celluloid), making it easy to compose with multithreaded programs.
-Celluloid::IO lets Celluloid-based programs handle large numbers of mostly-idle connections, such as Websocket servers or chat/messaging systems.
+provides an event-driven IO system for building fast, scalable network applications that integrates directly with the [Celluloid actor library](https://github.com/tarcieri/celluloid), making it easy to combine both threaded and evented concepts.
+Celluloid::IO is ideal for servers which handle large numbers of mostly-idle connections, such as Websocket servers or chat/messaging systems.

 Celluloid::IO provides a different class of actor: one that's slightly slower